Behavioral design | AI interaction design | Design strategy

 ‘More ideas’

-Limited variations based on the current text.
+Limited variations based on the current text to avoid choice paralysis.
 Keeps the experience bounded, token costs predictable.

 Voice and personality, separated from text